 The character of the harmonic frequencies as an indicator of how completely an instrument seems to be vibrating is what many call resonance.
 However, I make a distinction for it here as a measure of fullness in the sound I can both hear AND feel.
 When played, there is no part of this instrument that does not contribute to its voice.

 If the sustain and overtones give the sound 'personality,' timbre describes the quality of that personality, combining the fundamentals, overtones and all other resonant frequencies generated by both the vibrating strings and the vibrating wood to create a particular instrument's unique voice.
+It's what makes a middle 'C' played on a clarinet sound different from a middle 'C' played on a trumpet.
 It is this 'quality of personality' I believe most folks refer to when they speak generally about an instrument's 'tone,' and this is a subjective area where metaphor becomes the standard currency.
 The tone of this cittern is unlike that of any similar instrument I've heard.
 Having played a dozen or so of Sobell's mando-family instruments, I can say without hesitation that this cittern's voice is truly unique.
 In addition to its long sustain, its most noticeable quality is a constant 'sparkle' that never seems to fade.
 Its exquisite voice is as rich and deep as Stefan’s larger-bodied instruments, and there is a shimmering crispness to the tone that is always present, even on dead strings that are months or even years old.
 In that regard, I’ve never heard another instrument that retains such clarity regardless of the condition of the strings.
 It really is remarkable.

 This is one of the most memorable instruments I have ever owned.
 Its voice is so distinctive and extraordinary that I named it Excalibur, the 'perfect weapon' for music.
 It was the acquisition of this instrument so long ago that began my quest to own instruments that I would consider ‘Exceptional,’ which is my subjective category for the small handful of the finest instruments I have ever played.
 Both a blessing and a curse, it was this cittern that made me realize how good an instrument could sound, and, for better or worse, only an instrument that is truly Exceptional will now satisfy me.